 You also have to consider the potential penalty for sexual battery in Polk County.
 In severe cases (for instance, repeat offenders), life in prison is a distinct possibility.
 It’s also possible for an 18 year-old individual to engage in consensual sexual conduct with a 17 year-old individual and be forced to register as a sex offender.
 You may even have to register as a sex offender if entered into a plea deal.
 The designation of “sex offender” will never leave you, regardless of where you live.
 It will also affect every aspect of your life from then on.

 Thus, a competent Polk County sexual battery attorney is in your best interest.
 Stephen G. Cobb, one such attorney, will have your best interests in mind.
 He has worked throughout the state of Florida since 1990, but he is certainly well-equipped to represent anyone in Polk County.
-If you are facing prosecution for sexual battery, then contacting the Cobb Criminal Defense Law Firm should be your top priority.
+If you are facing prosecution for sexual battery, then contacting Polk County criminal defense attorney should be your top priority.